 The Committee considers market compensation data that it believes to be reliable and relevant when establishing executive compensation targets.
 As one factor in setting compensation targets for our CEO, the Committee examines data for comparable positions in the comparator group described above, which indicates, for example, that our CEO's base salary and annual incentive targets should be above those of the next highest paid company executive.
 This is partly a function of competitive market data, which indicates that chief executive officers are paid significantly higher than other executives, but it also reflects the Committee's view that our CEO bears ultimate responsibility for our global results and our overall success, such that his compensation opportunity should be set higher.
-Because reliable comparative data for other positions that might be specific to our business, such as a head of corporate development or a regional or businessunit chief executive officer, is not broadly available from the comparator group, the Committee reviews components of the comparator group or the most comparable level positions (e.g., 2nd or 3rd highest paid), as well as other data from outside the identified comparator group that it considers to be a reliable indicator of market compensation levels for those positions.
-As noted above, market compensation data is only one of many factors considered by the Committee when setting the compensation mix and levels for any particular executive.
+Because reliable comparative data for other positions that might be specific to our business, such as a head of corporate development or a regional or business-line chief executive officer, is not broadly available from the comparator group, the Committee reviews components of the comparator group for the most comparable level positions (e.g., 2nd or 3rd highest paid), as well as other data from outside the identified comparator group that it considers to be a reliable indicator of market compensation levels for those positions.
+As noted above under "-How We Make Compensation Decisions-Our Compensation Committee" on page 33, market compensation data is only one of many factors considered by the Committee when setting the compensation mix and levels for any particular executive.
+The actual factors considered by the Committee may vary from year to year based upon the Committee's subjective business judgment reflecting its members' collective experience.